Table of contents

 What desktop SLS 3D printers are available on the market?

 SLS (Selective Laser Sintering) is a 3D printing technology that uses a laser beam to sinter powdered material.
-This technique enables the 3D printing of detailed, functional parts suited for professional and industrial use.
+This technique enables the 3D printing of detailed functional parts and prototypes.

-A few years ago, SLS was exclusive to large, industrial-type additive manufacturing systems.
-Today, a new breed of SLS 3D printers has hit the market with lower prices and smaller formats, catering to small business professionals.
+Five to ten years ago, SLS technology was exclusive to large, industrial additive manufacturing systems.
+In recent years, a more compact SLS 3D printer niche has been slowly emerging, with lower prices and office-friendly formats.

 The best desktop SLS 3D printers for professionals